Former athletic trainer gets 12 years in sex abuse case

-BILLINGS, Mont. — A former Montana high school athletic trainer who admitted to coercing boys into sexual abuse under the guise of improving their athletic performance has been sentenced to 12 years in federal prison.
+BILLINGS, Mont. — A former Montana high school athletic trainer who acknowledged coercing boys into sexual abuse under the guise of improving their athletic performance was sentenced Tuesday to 12 years in federal prison.

 Montana lawmakers lifted the statute of limitations for prosecuting child sexual abuse, in part because of the Jensen case.